-Probate of Will From Another State
+Probate of a Will From Another State

 So far in this discussion I have assumed the will is typed in whole or part.
-A will that is written entirely by the will writer in his or her own hand and signed by that person is called a holographic will.
+A Will that is written entirely by the Will writer in his or her own hand and signed by that person is called a holographic will.
 No witness signatures are necessary.

-Assuming a valid out of state will, the Nevada probate court will require either:
+Assuming a valid out of state Will, the Nevada probate court will require either:

 - The original will be filed in the Nevada court, and, if the out of state will would not be valid under Nevada, there must be some proof that the out of state will was valid in the state where it was written when it was written, or